Chemistry

 a.

-clean cuts and scrapes.
-Discuss how you could test your hypotheses with
+used to clean cuts and scrapes.
+Discuss how you could test your

 b.

-such as sand or cocoa.
-Wash your hands with water and observe what
+powder, such as sand or cocoa.
+Wash your hands with water and

-happens.
-Coat your hands again, then wash with soap and water.
-Discuss
+observe what happens.
+Coat your hands again, then wash with soap

 c.